tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 The function x : ℤ → ℤ takes a "precision-level" n : ℤ and gives back an encoding x(n) : ℤ of a real interval.

-The idea is that each precision-level n : ℤ represents a "layer4" in the following illustrative "brick pattern".
+The idea is that each precision-level n : ℤ represents a "layer" in the following illustrative "brick pattern".

 Level n+1 has bricks half the size of those on level n.